isaw/isaw.events/modules/events/README.txt

 Username: admin
 Password: YH4iZbqU

-You can currently find more info the Events class
+You can currently find more info in the Events class

 ..
 Note!
    -----